FuturICT2/FIN4Contracts/README.md

 truffle migrate --network rinkeby
 ```

-This requires the file `src/config/deployment-config.json` to be added and filled:
+This requires the file `src/config/deployment-config.json` to be added and filled.
+For deploying, only the first two fields are required.
+The *faucet-server* located under `scripts/faucet-server` uses the third field as well.
+If the fourth field is present, a *Request Ether* link is shown in the *About you* box on the landing page.
 ```json
 {
     "MNEMONIC": "",